This is probably going to be a bit long, so get yourself a hot beverage, sit down and have a read.

 Fuji had announced the X100 a couple of years earlier and while I was interested, the motivation to jump from the comfortable Nikon experience was simply not there, yet.
 Fast forward to the announcement of the X100s, and I was on the preorder list at Amazon.
 A bit of a gulp pricewise, I just couldn’t help myself.
 Unfortunately the camera showed up about a week before I was to make an extended overseas trip for work and I decided to leave the Fuji at home.

 Upon returning some 6 weeks later, the Fuji was embraced with enthusiasm.
 The size, weight and general handling characteristics were outstanding.
 Having it with me as we went about our activities in the NOVA area was awesome.
 What wasn’t awesome were the images.
 Out of focus, under/over exposed, etc, etc. It became very clear that many things were going to need to be relearned.
 So the process began with a lot of time being inserted into the image making process getting the focus, exposure settings correct.

 To be honest, this took a LOT longer than I would have expected.
 Many of the images collected over the ensuing months were, as we say, “sub-optimal”.

 I do quite a bit of business travel and found myself in San Diego in the spring of 2014.
 After some meetings, I had a couple of hours to myself and went down to Point Lomo State Park south of town.

 Upon return home, the images were imported into LightRoom and there was an amazing sequence to behold.
-Three of the bracketed images were selected, imported them into HDR Efex Pro and merged together with just a bit of tweaking.
-A bit of tweaking was done and this is what emerged:
+Three of the bracketed images were selected, imported into HDR Efex Pro and merged together with just a bit of tweaking.
+And this is what emerged: